-Don’t just follow the safety culture parade.
+Don't just jump on the culture bandwagon

 It’s critical that corporate and facility leadership strive to continually evaluate and improve their safety culture and not make a hollow attempt to jump on the culture bandwagon.